intelsdi-x/snap-plugin-collector-vsphere/README.md

 ## Documentation

 ### Collected Metrics
-This plugin has the ability to gather memory metrics for each host that appearing in your vSphere infractructure
+This plugin has the ability to gather memory, CPU and network metrics for each host, and detailed IO metrics for each VM-mounted virtual disk from your vSphere infractructure.

 **vSphere Metric Catalog**